linghuiluo/CGBench/simplecontroller/SPRINGBENCH.md

 * Description: This application shows a basic usage of the @Controller annotation.
 A class annotated with @Controller can have handler methods which need to be considered as entry points for the call graph.
 The handler method in this application is annotated with @GetMapping.
 * Taint flows:
   * Command injection
-    * Description: The user can send a message over a request parameter which is directly returned in the response body without proper sanitization.
+    * Description: The user can send a message over a request parameter which is directly returned to the response body without proper sanitization.
-    * Source: the return value of the method getParameter in SimpleController within the method sendMessageBack (line 16).
+    * Source: the return value of the method getParameter in
+        * Line(s): 16
+        * Class: SimpleController
+        * Method: sendMessageBack
-    * Sink: the first parameter of the constructor of ResponseEntity in SimpleController within the method sendMessageBack (line 16).
+    * Sink: the first parameter of the constructor of ResponseEntity in
+        * Line(s): 16
+        * Class: SimpleController
+        * Method: sendMessageBack